Program Director

 Communicate effectively using the language, concepts, and models of environmental science in written, visual, and numerical formats.

-Properly apply the scientific method to research an environmental problem and formulate conclusions.
+Properly apply the scientific method to research environmental problems and formulate conclusions and recommendations.

 Demonstrate ability to apply appropriate field-and laboratory-based methods (of acquiring, quantitatively and qualitatively analyzing and interpreting environmental data and information).

-Apply environmental science research as demonstrated by the successful completion of the comprehensive exam and a Master’s thesis.
+Apply environmental science research as demonstrated by the successful completion of a Master’s thesis or Environmental Science-related internship.

 Graduate Courses